 13a.
-To what extent would you favor each of the following implementation approaches in any ERP or other enterprise application project?
+To what extent would you flavor each of the following implementation approaches in any ERP or other enterprise application project ?

 Big Bang

 Phased By Module or product

 Pilot/Roll Out

 Other (Please Detail)

+•

+•

 13b.
-What level of business process change do you enterprise application implementation?
-Plea change and 5= extensive change. -
+What level of business process change do you expect will accompany your enterprise application implementation?
+Please rate on a scale of 1-5 where 1= low change and 5 extensive change. =

+•

 13c.
 Why?

+• •

+•

 13d.
 Can you indicate how long you would expect an ERP or other enterprise application implementation to take for your unit and company total?

-UNIT COMPANY
+UnitCompany

 Under 3 months

 Between Three and Six Months

 Between Six and Nine Months

 Between Nine Months and a Year

 Between One and Two Years

 Over Two Years

 14. If you were intending to purchase an enterprise application solution would you

-Approach the software product vendor directly?
+Approach the software product vendor directly ?

-Use a third party?
+Use a third party ?

-Comments:
+Comments: •••••••

-15. Can you indicate how capable or suitable you consider the following services organizations for assisting your organization with ERP or enterprise application projects?
+15. Can you indicate how capable or suitable you consider the following services organisations for assisting your organisation with ERP or enterprise application projects?
 (Please rate on a scale of 1-5 where 1 = not capable/not suitable perception and 5 = extremely capable/suitable) 0= no perception.